AlmirPaulo/Organizer_Bot/README.md

 **Audio:**
 * MP3
 * OGG

-<--### But the file extension is on the list and its not working...
-Do you download and install by the method provided in this document?
-### No, I...
-Well, you should.
-The installation script take care of some possible bugs.
-If you are worried about my script, you can check it here: (Soon...)

-### Yes, and still not working!
-Oh my god!
-What did you did with my bot!
-Just kidding, please let me know whatever bug you find.__>

 ## Thanks
 Thanks to [Kalle Hallden](https://github.com/KalleHallden) for the inspiration to make this bot.
 He made a similar one in this [video](https://www.youtube.com/watch?v=qbW6FRbaSl0&t=246s&ab_channel=KalleHallden) and I thought it was a great idea, but maybe a could code it in other way, I mean, with less resources.